 Bear in mind, you are getting a professional service they have to stand by.
 It represents about several hours of their time – how long do you think it might take you to do it?
 Moreover, how confident are you about your know-how of the German tax laws and procedures?

-The advantages of using a Steuerberater include – the delayed tax submission, they often identify areas where you can save tax or new allowances you may not be aware of.
-A decent advisor can save you as much as they charge and give you the opportunity to sleep well at night knowing your financial affairs are in good hands.
+A professional tax advisor in Germany can save you as much as they charge and give you the opportunity to sleep well at night knowing your financial affairs are in good hands.

 It is worth the investment due to reduced stress and helps to avoid extra financial burdens.

 The fees for a Steuerberater in Germany is by no means a spare change, but it needs to be considered in relation to how much they might save you or get back for you.
 And not to forget, the time and mental torture you will save by getting them to do this work for you.

 does did almost everything for me as far as taxes are concerned.
 I willingly pay paid her because I know this would be the job from hell for me.